LukasNiessen/ArchUnitTS/README.md

 https://github.com/user-attachments/assets/04b26afb-53e9-4507-ba24-c8308b3a7922

-_Click on file paths to jump directly to the issue in your IDE!_
+_Click on file paths to jump directly to the issue in your IDE._

 ## No Failing Tests?